Chair, Advisory Board

 Paul’s tenure at the STAR Center dates back 17 years to when the facility was owned by the U.S. Department of Energy and operated by the General Electric Company.
 After a brief mechanical engineering career, he was promoted to manage various facility departments such as; maintenance, utility operations, facility engineering and construction.
 Before General Electric he worked for the U.S. Naval Ship Systems Engineering Station where he was a lead engineer for surface ship damage control and ship survivability systems.

-Paul serves as chairman of the Tampa Bay Innovation Center, executive board member of the Bay Area Manufacturers Association and the Florida/Korea Economic Cooperation Committee.
+Paul served as chairman of the Tampa Bay Innovation Center, executive board member of the Bay Area Manufacturers Association and the Florida/Korea Economic Cooperation Committee.
 He is also a member of several facility management and economic development organizations.
 Paul is a graduate of Widener University where he received his Bachelor of Science degree in Mechanical Engineering.